bradleyeckert/hermes/docs/hermes.md

 - A challenge to set a random IV
 - Authenticated message(s)

 File-like streaming is used for writing.
 Creating the file writes the boilerplate and challenge.
 Writing to the file appends a block at a time to the output.
-Every 4K bytes, the message HMAC is written and a new message is begun.
+Every `1<<HERMES_FILE_MESSAGE_SIZE` bytes, the message HMAC is written and a new message is begun.
 The sequence of messages is serialized.
-The advantage of the 4K block is that one bad block does not ruin the whole file.
+Each message aligns with a `1<<HERMES_FILE_MESSAGE_SIZE` block of storage.
+For example, using `9` for `HERMES_FILE_MESSAGE_SIZE` pads each chunk to 512 bytes.
+Message overhead is about 28 bytes, so a 512-byte block (the size used for file storage) would use 94.5% of the block for payload data.

 Closing the file saves any remaining data in the block and writes the HMAC.
 Hermes does not impose a length limit on the file, but it does require each message length to be a multiple of 16 bytes.
 The way to meet this requirement is to write to the file 16 or 32 bytes at a time.